Thinking Ahead on Taxes? 2025 Deductions and ‘One Big Beautiful Bill’ Updates Explained

 4. Medical Expenses

 If you had significant medical expenses last tax year that weren’t reimbursed by insurance, you could get a deduction.
-The bills must equal 7.5% or higher of your AGI to qualify for the deduction in 2024.
+These rules haven’t changed with the new bill.
+Your medical expenses must equal 7.5% or higher of your AGI to qualify for the deduction in 2025.
 Even then, you can only deduct the amount above 7.5% of AGI.
 For someone with an AGI of $50,000, that means you can’t deduct medical expenses until they exceed $3,750, or 7.5%.

 Qualified medical expenses include: